-“What we discovered was a lot of customers were using NetBackup in the data center but they’re using native utilities or other solutions” in smaller offices.
+“What we discovered was a lot of customers were using NetBackup in the data centre but they’re using native utilities or other solutions” in smaller offices.

 So Veritas took their NetBackup product, scaled it down for smaller environments, and added ease-of-use features.

-“It’s actually got the core engine of NetBackup in it,” said Maxwell.
-“We’ve throttled back some of the things in it, so you don’t get as many parallel data streams… and it’s limited to smaller tape libraries because it’s meant for smaller environments.”
+“It’s actually got the core engine of NetBackup in it,” Maxwell said.
+“We’ve throttled back some of the things in it, so you don’t get as many parallel data streams.
+And it’s limited to smaller tape libraries because it’s meant for smaller environments.”

 BusinesServer supports up to two tape drives per backup server, or a maximum of one robotic tape library with up to two drives and up to 22 slots.
 With multiplexing support, the software enables up to eight concurrent data streams to be written to a single tape device, which the company said optimizes tape device usage and performance.

-Maxwell said a customer should be up and running with the software within 45 minutes of installing the CD.
+Maxwell said a customer should be up and running with the software within 45 minutes of installation.
 The wizards include: installation and set-up; configuration of storage devices; configuration of catalogue backup; and policy creation for automated, unattended backup.

 Power users, however, are not restricted to the GUI and wizards.
 Maxwell said the software also has a command-line interface with added configuration flexibility for those who want it.

-“Big businesses worry about what will happen to their business if the network goes down, whereas smaller players just say, ‘It’s no big deal, we’ll just reboot the system,'” said Peck.
+“Big businesses worry about what will happen to their business if the network goes down, whereas smaller players just say, ‘It’s no big deal, we’ll just reboot the system,'” Peck said.

 NetBackup BusinesServer runs on Solaris, HP-UX and Windows NT platforms and supports several client system platforms, including Unix, Windows NT, Windows 98, Windows 95, Novell NetWare and Macintosh.
-Pricing for starts at a suggested retail price of US$1,995 for Windows NT platforms and US$3,995 for UNIX platforms.
+Pricing for NetBackup starts at a suggested retail price of US$1,995 for Windows NT platforms and US$3,995 for Unix platforms.